Image: Conscious Design

 "There's less of a distinction now, between work and home, family life and colleagues.
 There's just stuff I enjoy, and my favourite people.
 It makes sense in a deep and satisfying way.

 "I'm still pursuing other aspects of myself and finding ways to incorporate them in my new mix.
 I'm not saying it's perfect – far from it.
 I have so much more to explore.
 But how does it feel?
 It feels like I'm moving with my whole body.
 And it's a relief.
-An actual physical relief." – Lisa (our editorial project manager at Careershifters)
+An actual physical relief." – Lisa (our content lead at Careershifters)